-On the farm we care for our heard of Red Poll cattle, we also look after Alpacas and our laying Hens.
+On the farm we care for our herd of red poll cattle, we also look after Alpacas and our laying Hens.
 Besides all the animal care duties we tend and maintain the estate.

 From the garden we aim to provide the community with a wide range of fruit and vegetables, excess provides produce to local shops, restaurants and our vegetable box scheme.